Vasquiinho/OpenSSL-GUI/README.md

   - Some sign and verify options (-sign, -verify, -prverify, -signature)
   - Other Options (-c, -d, -hmac, -non-fips-allow, -fips-fingerprint, -rand (only one file))

+***Important note regarding functionality implemented:** Some of the options of the different OpenSSL commands may require other options.
+This applications will not check most of them, because i don't know what command options require other options.
+If the application fails to execute with the configuration the user inserts, a popup will appear with the error message returned by openssl*

 (reminder to complete readme sometime in the future)